Abelon38/GIS-Manager/README.md

 The aplication to manage your QGIS projects and layers on QGIS-server.

 ## Overview
 GIS-Manager is a web application that allows users to manage QGIS-servers projects and local-geodata as well.
-It provides the posibility of uploading, delete, getCapabilties for WMS, WMTS and WFS and check WMS on map.
+It provides the possibility of uploading, delete, getCapabilties for WMS, WMTS and WFS and check WMS on map.
 On the frontend of GIS-Manager, after authenticated you will be able to see all your projects and layers organized in a tree-view.

-GIS-Manager is build on NodeJS, Excpress and Leiflet JS for the frontend.
+GIS-Manager is built on NodeJS, Express and Leaflet JS for the frontend.

 ## Installation
 To install GIS-Manager, follow these steps:

 1. Install NodeJS on your server or where GIS-Manager will be installed.
 2. Clone the repository or download.
 3. Configure your file script.js and script_data.js and add your link to your QGIS-server WMS.
-For exampel change:
+For exempel change:
   `http://localhost:12000/qgis/qgis_mapserv.fcgi.exe?map=/QGISM1.0/projects/${fileName}&SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities`;
 To:
 `http://YourGIS-server-Adress?map=/QGISM1.0/projects/${fileName}&SERVICE=WMS&VERSION=1.3.0&REQUEST=GetCapabilities`;